DARPA-ASKEM/terarium-docs/docs/simulation/simulate-model.md

     Using the following advanced settings, you can further optimize the computational efficiency and thoroughness of the simulation:

     - **Number of samples**: Number of stochastic samples to generate.
+    - **Number of timepoints**: Number of data points to generate over the simulation.
+Use this setting when you want to generate more timepoints than the duration of the simulation.

+        For example, a simulation with a duration of 10 days has 10 timepoints by default.
+Use this setting to increase or decrease the number of timepoints generated during the simulation.

     - **Method**: How to solve ordinary differential equations, [dopri5](https://en.wikipedia.org/wiki/Dormand-Prince_method) :octicons-link-external-24:{ alt="External link" title="External link" }, rk4, or [euler](https://en.wikipedia.org/wiki/Euler_method) :octicons-link-external-24:{ alt="External link" title="External link" }.

         ???+ tip